Global Forecasting of Tropical Cyclone Intensity Using Neural Weather Models: Global Medium-Range Neural Weather Models

 \subsubsection{Masking}

 Large and small scale features may be important to predicting the intensity of storms.
 For example, it has been shown that teleconnections play an important role in subseasonal and season predictions and modeling of tropical cyclones~\citep{Domeisen22Advances, patricola2017teleconnection, bell2014simulation, feng2020western}.
-However, we theorized that our choice of domain size (i.e., $\pm30^\circ$) could pose a challenging problem, given cases where more than one TC is present in the domain for a number of timestamps.
+However, we theorized that our choice of domain size (i.e., $\pm30^\circ$) could pose a challenging problem--e.g., given cases where more than one TC is present in the domain for a number of timestamps.
 As an example of this, we can point to hurricane Maria (2017), that coexisted in the Caribbean alongside hurricanes Jose and Lee.

-We thus investigate the use of a similar approach to that used when defining the domain size, and propose the use of a mask with a radius corresponding to $n$ times the 0.99 quartile of 6-hour displacement (in km) for the storms in our training dataset, where $n = \tau/6h$.
-The masking radius is further increased by 300km, which corresponds to approximately 2 times the 0.99 quartile of the radius of maximum wind of observed storms as reported by~\cite{chavas2022simple}.
+To assuage the impacts of the large domain, we propose the use of a mask to effectively reduce the domain being considered by the post-processing algorithm at shorter lead times while retaining a consistent spatial domain as is required by the neural network architectures we use in our study.
+Thus, we investigate the use of a similar approach to that used when defining the domain size and propose the use of a mask with a radius corresponding to the 0.84 quantile of displacement (in km) for the storms in our training dataset.
+The masking radius is further increased by a linear fade out to 300km beyond the displacement, which corresponds to approximately 2 times the 0.99 quantile of the radius of maximum wind of observed storms as reported by~\cite{chavas2022simple}.
 The area of the fields outside the mask is then set to the mean value for that field in the training dataset.
-We test the use of both masked and unmasked NeWM fields as inputs to our prediction algorithms.
+A sample of the resulting fields is given in \Cref{fig:masking}, where it can be seen that though the overall domain is of a constant size the area exhibiting variability in field values becomes progressively larger with an increase in lead time.
+We test the use of both masked and unmasked NeWM fields as inputs to our prediction algorithms, and provide a sensitivity analysis in Section S-1--further noting that the mask's parameters are hyperparameters that can be optimized.
 While the grid spacing is constant in degrees, we know that the km value varies depending on the distance from the equator.
 However, given that we are working in the tropics we consider the grid spacing to be relatively constant and to be $1^\circ \approx 100\text{km}$ -- allowing us to use masks that are conditioned only on the lead time.